 Students also have access to print from any Internet connected device to several mobile printing locations located on campus.

-All SU students receive Microsoft Office 365 for free as part of their SU email account.
+All SU students receive Microsoft Office 365 (Install Office for Windows or Mac) for free as part of their SU email account.
 This includes the use of Microsoft Word, Excel and PowerPoint for both Mac and Windows users.

 Systems at Salisbury University

-Your SU email is hosted by Microsoft through Office 365, and you will access it through any Internet browser.
-Because this is not hosted at SU, this is the only login where you will use your full email address, instead of just your username (all other SU system logins just need the username).
+Your SU email, hosted by Microsoft 365, can be accessed through any Internet browser.
+You will use your full email address, instead of just your username, to login.
 When you change your password at the Password Assistance page, it will synchronize your password to your e-mail account.
 Your email account will remain active for 1 year after graduation.

 GullNet is the campus information and data system that you'll use to check grades, sign up for and drop classes, accept financial aid, sign up for advising, and more.
 This uses your SU username and password.
-Your GullNet account will remain active for 1 year after the last semester you attend the University.
+Your GullNet account will remain active for 1 year after the last class you attend at Salisbury University.